How to reach Capri by Fraser, China Square

 - 7-11 convenience store (24-hr) is a 2-minute walk away.

 - The closest ATM (automated teller machine) is 1-minute walk away.

 - For banks, OCBC, UOB and DBS can be reached by foot in 6, 9 and 13-minutes respectively.

 - A car park is available at the basement of Capri by Fraser, China Square / Singapore.

 - Marina Bay Waterfront is about a 10-minute walk away, near Marina Bay Sands.

-- Capri by Fraser, China Square is near to some of the most popular things to do and go in Singapore such as Sentosa, Clarke Quay and Marina Bay Waterfront.
+- Capri by Fraser, China Square is near to some of the most popular things to do and see in Singapore, such as Sentosa, Clarke Quay and Marina Bay Waterfront.

 - Embassies of the United States, China, Japan, Philippines, Australia, and the British High Commission are about 10-15 minutes away by car.

-- Many dining options are available along Nankin street that lead to Capri by Fraser, China Square / Singapore.
+- Many dining options are available along Nankin Street, which leads to Capri by Fraser, China Square / Singapore.

-- The closest dental clinic is 3-minute walk away.
+- The closest dental clinic is a 3-minute walk away.